-Revisiting the CORE and EXPLORE strategy
+What is the CORE and EXPLORE strategy for investing?

 Many experts agree that one of the keys to investment success is to have an investment plan or framework to investing.
 I’ve often said investing is a science because it starts with a framework or a disciplined process.
+There are many different ideas and strategies on building and managing an investment portfolio.
+One of these strategies is something I call Core and Explore.

 What is a CORE holding?

-The definition of a core holding is really subjective.
+Unfortunately, the definition of a core holding is really subjective.
 The term can mean different things to different people.
 A CORE holding for one person may not be a core holding for another.
 Let’s take a look at some of the different perspectives of what a core holding might be.

 - Some consider an index fund or investment a core holding because it has broad exposure to different sectors of the stock market.